312f97.tar,

 This will create the file 312f97.tar.gz.

-the file to a floppy disk.
+Copy the compressed tar file to floppy disks

 usage: fdsplit [ -b binary_size -p new_prefix ] file_prefix